 Meatball Dog Treat Making Tips and Tricks

-- Meatball dog treats don’t have their own special post in our pet chef help section.
-They’re very similar to making meatloaf style dog-friendly cakes, so they’re grouped with our comprehensive post on homemade dog cakes.
+- Meatball treats don’t have their own special post in our pet chef help section.
+They’re very similar to making meatloaf style dog-friendly cakes, and are part of our comprehensive pet chef help post on homemade dog cakes.
 You can check it out for additional information on ingredients, storage, and more.

-- Treats can be made smaller for little dogs or broken up for serving.
-Cooking times will vary depending on your meatball size.
+- Meatball treats can be made smaller for little dogs or broken up for serving.
+Cooking times will vary depending on meatball size.

-- If you are substituting dried parsley for chopped fresh parsley, you’ll want to use a lot less!
+- If you’re substituting dried parsley for chopped fresh parsley, you’ll want to use a lot less!
 A sprinkle of dried herbs will do just fine.

 - Parsley isn’t only a dog-friendly breath freshener.
 It also has some great nutritional content and other potential health benefits.
 As with all treats and dietary add-ins, small quantities are best.
 Check out this little slideshow at Modern Dog for ideas on other dog-friendly herbs.
 You can also skip the herbs or use less if you prefer.

 Hungry for more tasty treats?
 There are all sorts of homemade dog treat ideas in our blog archives.
 You can use the category and tag labels to find other recipes that might be of interest or use our internal search tools to find something specific.
 Remember, treats (bought or homemade) are for spoiling your pup in moderation.
 We share ideas from treats that we’ve made ourselves for our pets, but different animals have different preferences (likes/dislikes), just like people.
 Some pets may have special dietary requirements and/or food allergies/intolerances.
 If you are ever in doubt or have questions about what’s suitable for your pet, have a chat with your trusted vet.